rschristopher/ischristtrue.com/src/ancient-views/index.md

+## Messianic Age

+Importantly, we are not in the ancient pre-Christian world.
+We are in the messianic age where Christ is ruling in the midst of His enemies.

 Importantly, traditional Christianity restores man and woman to their God-given roles, as icons of God.
 This is available to everyone, right now -- Christ is calling us to participate in His victory as He crushes the serpent's seeds.